pkmishra/HistoryHound/README.md

 - Integration tests use pytest fixtures to ensure each test uses a unique ChromaDB collection, providing full isolation and preventing cross-test contamination.
 - **Tests now use real datetime objects and edge-case metadata** to ensure all metadata is properly converted and stored in ChromaDB.
 This catches issues with datetime, None, lists, dicts, and other non-primitive types.

-### CLI Design Best Practices

-The CLI (`historyhounder/cli.py`) is designed as a thin entry point:
-- **No business logic should reside in the CLI.**
-- All core logic (history extraction, content fetching, embedding, vector store operations, etc.) lives in modules under `historyhounder/`.
-- The CLI is responsible only for argument parsing, user interaction, and delegating to the appropriate functions/classes.
-- This separation ensures:
-  - **Testability**: Core logic can be tested directly, without invoking the CLI.
-  - **Reusability**: Logic can be reused in other interfaces (APIs, GUIs, scripts).
-  - **Maintainability**: The CLI remains simple and less prone to bugs.

-If you notice business logic in the CLI, consider refactoring it into a module and calling it from the CLI entry point.

----

 ## Project Structure
 ```